arnoldmw/thremulate/README.md

 ```
 git clone https://github.com/arnoldmw/thremulate.git
 ```
 Install the requirements for the project.
-It is recommended to create a new virtual environment for every project.
+It is recommended to create a new virtual environment for every new project.
 ```python
 pip install -r requirements.txt
 ```